xiaoyangnihao/TTS-1/README.md

 # Recurrent Neural Network based Text-to-Speech systems

-This repository contains code to train a End-to-End Speech Synthesis system, based on the Tactoron2 model with modifications as described in [Location Relative Attention Mechanisms for Robust Long-Form Speech Synthesis](https://arxiv.org/pdf/1910.10288.pdf).
-Both single speaker as well as multi-speaker models are supported.
+This repository contains code to train a End-to-End Speech Synthesis system.
+The text frontend supports English (en) text as well as Indic (indic) text.

 The system consists of two parts:

-1. A Tacotron model with Dynamic Convolutional Attention which modifies the hybrid location sensitive attention mechanism to be purely location based, resulting in better generalization on long utterances.
+1. A Tacotron model with Dynamic Convolutional Attention which modifies the hybrid location sensitive attention mechanism to be purely location based as described in [Location Relative Attention Mechanisms for Robust Long-Form Speech Synthesis](https://arxiv.org/pdf/1910.10288.pdf), resulting in better generalization on long utterances.
 This model takes text (in the form of character sequence) as input and predicts a sequence of mel-spectrogram frames as output (the seq2seq model).

 2. A WaveRNN based vocoder; which takes the mel-spectrogram predicted in the previous step as input and generates a waveform as output (the vocoder model).

-All audio processing parameters, model hyperparameters, training configuration etc are specified in `config/config.py`.
+All audio processing parameters, model hyperparameters, training configuration etc are specified in the `config/config.py` folder.

 Both the seq2seq model and the vocoder model need to be trained seperately.
 Training using automatic mixed precision is supported.